Do people really still get these diseases that vaccines are used to prevent?

 Should pregnant women get immunizations?

 In general, a woman should make sure she is up-to-date for immunizations before she becomes pregnant.
 This will help protect her and her baby during and after the pregnancy.
-It is recommended that pregnant women get a flu shot during flu season, since they have a much greater risk of getting very sick or having to go to the hospital if they get the flu.
+It is recommended that pregnant women get a flu vaccine during flu season, since they have a much greater risk of getting very sick or having to go to the hospital if they get the flu.
+It is also recommended that women get a TdaP shot with every pregnancy.
+This will help to protect the baby.
 Some other immunizations may be given to women while they are pregnant if they need them or if they are at high risk for the disease the vaccine prevents.

-Other immunizations should not be given to women when they are pregnant because it is unknown whether they are safe for her baby.
-These vaccines include Measles-Mumps-Rubella (MMR) vaccine, Varicella vaccine, flu vaccine that is given as a nasal spray, and Human Papillomavirus (HPV) vaccine.
-Pregnant women who are not up-to-date for such immunizations should receive them right away after giving birth.
+Some immunizations should not be given to women when they are pregnant because it is unknown whether they are safe for the baby.
+These vaccines include Measles-Mumps-Rubella (MMR) vaccine, Varicella vaccine, and Human Papillomavirus (HPV) vaccine.
+Pregnant women who are not up-to-date for these immunizations should receive them right away after giving birth.

 Where can I get a flu shot?

-The best way to prevent the flu is by getting a flu shot, and the best place to get a flu shot is through your doctor.
-Make sure that everyone in your family gets one so that you are protected during flu season.
+The best way to prevent the flu is by getting a flu vaccine, and the best place to get a flu vaccine is through your doctor.
+Make sure that everyone in your family gets one.

-If you are over the age of 18 and live in Philadelphia, you can visit one of the health department's many flu shot clinics held around the community during November and December.
+If you are over the age of 18 and live in Philadelphia, you can visit one of the Community Flu Clinics held throughout Philadelphia starting in October each year.

 Where can my child get a flu shot?